Sujal-Macwan/Quote-Generator/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Known Limitations

+Due to CORS restrictions on the ZenQuotes API, the fetch request from the frontend will be blocked by browsers.
+The professional solution is to create a backend proxy server to handle API calls securely.
+For this practice project, only frontend implementation is demonstrated.